tiffnuugen/tiffnuugen.github.io/_posts/2020-08-13-the_de_facto_guide_to_using_the_yelp_api.markdown

 As you can see, I'm using `axios` to make my api call.
 You can use the `fetch()` instead if you want, but I personally like to use axios because it's better at error-handling and it makes data transformation easier.

 At this point, if you also set up your reducer correctly to handle the corresponding actions that you dispatched (or sent) from your component, then you should run into a CORS error (specifically a 500 error or something like that)!
-I know, bummer, right?
+I know, bummer, right?!
 It's ok though because it turns out the yelp api doesn't support CORS.
 The workaround to this, though, is with [cors-anywhere](https://github.com/Rob--W/cors-anywhere).
 It's basically a proxy that is used to bypass the CORS restrictions.
 To use it, prepend the url to the yelp api endpoint like this:

 ```
 // src/actions/yelpActions.js